-• Low battery: An indicator voicing the word "battery" will sound when battery voltage is low.

-NOTE: Actual time between low battery indicator and shutdown will vary depending on environmental noise levels and your use of the product.

-• Battery shutdown: An indicator may also sound just before the battery stops working.
+- Low battery: An indicator will sound when battery voltage is low.
+From there, you'll have about 5 minutes of battery life left. - Battery shutdown: An indicator may also sound just before the battery stops working.

 Expected battery operating time